 Not seen a modular Changing Places before?

-Check out the video below to see how they fit into an outside space, without compromising on the standards expected with a registered Changing Places facility:
+Download our Modular Changing Places Overview to find out how they fit into an outside space, without compromising on the standards expected with a registered Changing Places facility:

 As one of the leading Changing Places providers, we have come across many venues where a Changing Place is difficult to install due to planning permission.